lukejbyrne/pre-dad-shred-eda/README.md

 The resultant from each step is output into there associated folders, e.g. Daily/Heatmap (which are created if they do not already exist).

 # Introduction
-Before the birth of my son I sought to lose some weight under the knowledge that weight management would be at the back of my mind during his first few months of life.
+Before the birth of my son I sought to lose some weight under the knowledge that weight management would be at the back of my mind during his first few months of his life.
 I meticulously documented this 12 week 'shred' across MyFitnessPal and an Apple Numbers workbook, noting key values in relation to calorie intake and expenditure.

 ## Motivation
 Now having this data I thought it an informative exercise to